moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_api/index.md

-# Integration with data API
+# Integration with Data API

 In this topic, you will learn how to use the Data Product via REST API.
 This guide offers step-by-step instructions for accessing and integrating the Data Product through REST API.